salamcast/GigCableLabels/README.txt

 -you can embed setup instructions for projectors, speakers, lighting and audio boards -you could also embed your pack list for each create you ship

-the uses are endless, use your imagination
+the uses are endless, use your imagination, play around, test your codes with your phone, make sure they work!!!

+I've noticed that streched QR code images don't work with Norton Snap on my iPhone 4, test your labels before you print any.

+all print pages don't need any linked styles or images, images are base64 encoded.